JMarcan/pytorch_image_classification/README.md

 and is relatively compact taking just 98 MB.

 ## Querying a model endpoint
-You can find the example in the notebook around the function predict
+You can find the example in the notebook in the section with the function predict
 ```
 # Deploy the model to an endpoint
 predictor=estimator.deploy(initial_instance_count=1, instance_type='ml.m5.large')